DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### What do you understand by slippage?

-- [x]  The expected decrease in price is based on the trading volume and available liquidity.
+- [ ]  The expected decrease in price is based on the trading volume and available liquidity.
 - [ ]  The expected increase in price is based on the trading volume and available liquidity.
-- [ ]  The expected increase or decrease in price is based on the trading volume and available liquidity.
+- [x]  The expected increase or decrease in price is based on the trading volume and available liquidity.
 - [ ]  None of the above

-Hint: hint
+Hint: Price change

-Explanation: explanation
+Explanation: Slippage is the difference between the expected price of an order and the price when the order executes. (due to the volatility of cryptocurrency prices)

 Sub Topics: amm